dsccommunity/ConfigMgrCBDsc/README.md

 ## ReverseDsc

-Most organizations using this module, already have an existing Configuration Manager environment.
-Creating a configuration and a PowerShell data file that contains all of the configurations of an environment, to either stand-up a lab environment or document a production environment, can be a time consuming tasks to undertake.
+Most organizations using this module already have an existing Configuration Manager environment.
+Creating a configuration and a PowerShell data file that contains all of the configurations of an environment, to either stand-up a lab environment or document a production environment, can be a time consuming task to undertake.
-ReverseDsc with-in the ConfigMgrCBDsc module will assist in documenting the current, production or development, environment and allow you to take that configuration and allow you to monitor your current settings or rebuild another environment with the core functionality quickly using the same settings that are currently set within the Configuration Manager environment.
+ReverseDsc with-in the ConfigMgrCBDsc module will assist in documenting the current production or development environment and allow you to take that configuration and allow you to monitor your current settings or rebuild another environment with the core functionality quickly using the same settings that are currently set within the Configuration Manager environment.

-Typically with ReverseDsc you will get a configuration that has all of the data hard coded within the configuration.
+Typically, with ReverseDsc you will get a configuration that has all of the data hard coded within the configuration.
 With this module, it will generate a data file and if desired a Configuration that will reference the data file to generate a mof file.
 This allows you to only have to modify the data file for each of your environments, production or Lab, and use the same configuration file for each environment.

 **Note**

-No passwords are gathered by ReverseDsc.
+**No passwords are gathered by ReverseDsc.
 Items such as CMAccounts will only list the account and when the configuration is ran a prompt will be provided to provide the password for the account.

 With the default configuration created, it does NOT use certificates and all passwords specified will be in plain text in the mof file when it is compiled.
-If desired, once the configuration is created you can add the necessary pieces to encrypt the passwords in the mof file.
+If desired, once the configuration is created you can add the necessary pieces to encrypt the passwords in the mof file.**

 If looking to stand-up a brand new environment, an example of installing pre-reqs, SQL, and installing Configuration Manager can be found in examples: PrimaryInstall.ps1.